encode/django-rest-framework/docs/api-guide/fields.md

 - `allow_blank` - If set to `True` then the empty string should be considered a valid value.
 If set to `False` then the empty string is considered invalid and will raise a validation error.
 Defaults to `False`.
 - `html_cutoff` - If set this will be the maximum number of choices that will be displayed by a HTML select drop down.
 Can be used to ensure that automatically generated ChoiceFields with very large possible selections do not prevent a template from rendering.
 Defaults to `None`.
 - `html_cutoff_text` - If set this will display a textual indicator if the maximum number of items have been cutoff in an HTML select drop down.
 Defaults to `"More than {count} items…"`
+- `use_value` - If set to `True` then input and output values changed with choice field values.

 Both the `allow_blank` and `allow_null` are valid options on `ChoiceField`, although it is highly recommended that you only use one and not both. `allow_blank` should be preferred for textual choices, and `allow_null` should be preferred for numeric or other non-textual choices.